cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/gws-scanner.md

 **It is run centrally, and is a very resource-intensive task, so please don't run similar tasks of your own, as you will be unnecessarily duplicating resource usage.**

-The scans occurs approximately fortnightly to check the contents of all GWSs.
+The scans occurs approximately four to six weeks to check the contents of all GWS, though this isn't guaranteed.
+If you need your volume scanning urgently, please get in touch.

 ## Customisation